bruno-strandberg/MONA/README.md

 * The above point applied also more generally: the input parameters should be saved to output for different applications, etc FluxChain, GSGSampler, ... --> handled by FileHeader

 * pid_result conversion to summary format is still painful, especially when summary data format changes.
 One option would be to define summary data structure in a SummaryEvent() class.
 This would, however, break compatibility with most things I have written so far and, more importantly, will make accessing/cloning/etc of the data more difficult.
 Maybe a better option would be to have a script that, after DataReducer.C has run its script, it checks for branches in SummaryParser.h and advises on branches to be added? --> Improved by creating the SummaryEvent class, which provides better IO.

+* It may be an idea that SummaryParser uses some event class instead of a flat tree -> uses SummaryEvent.